chauser/CameraConfiguration/README.md

 -   Load the video into the viewing program and step through video looking for places where the blinker changes state.
 The number of frames between that point and when the camera image shows the changed state, multiplied by 1/recordingframerate, is the latency.
 Average over a few state changes and you'll have measured the average latency for that configuration.
 It takes much longer to describe than it does to do once the programs are set up.

 -   For 30fps recording, 4-6 keypresses cover the range of 130ms-200ms.
 For 60fps, 8-12 keypresses cover that same range.

+## Sources
+Information for this article was gleaned from the [WPILib vision documentation](https://docs.wpilib.org/en/stable/docs/software/vision-processing/index.html), the `cscore` source code within WPILib, and quite a few different threads on [ChiefDelphi](https://www.chiefdelphi.com/).
+A good search term there is "camera".
+Also quite a lot of experimentation was done to figure out the way various settings interact.
+I would happy to receive suggestions for improvement, especially corrections for any mistakes but more generally improvements to make the document more useful.
+Please submit as pull requests.